Co-author Maddie Clarey

 Travel money cards aren’t perfect for every situation or every traveller, and so it can be smart to consider a combination of different travel money options for your trip to Fiji, such as loose cash, as well as a travel credit or debit card.

 What exchange rate will I get?

 The exchange rate you might get when converting your Aussie dollars into their Fijian equivalent is likely to vary depending on when you load your card, as exchange rates generally fluctuate regularly due to a number of factors.
-Check with your travel money card provider as to what the current rate is when you are loading money onto a travel money card.
+Check with your currency exchange service provider as to what the current rate is when you are loading money onto a card.